-The following is a review of the components of the overall score:
+In reviewing the components of the overall score:

-- Native Cover metric.
-Long-term strategies E6 and E3 are the highest scoring; native states tend to increase with growing and nongrowing seasons without extended high or low flows. - Native Diversity metric.
-Long-term strategies E4 and B1 are the highest scoring.
-The transition to the Phragmites australis Temperate Herbaceous Vegetation state from the bare sand state in the lower reattachment bar is slowed by growing-season extended high flows, reducing diversity, and growing-season extended low or high flows contribute to transitions of the Phragmites australis Temperate Herbaceous Vegetation state to other states. - Native/Nonnative Ratio metric.
-Long-term strategies E6, E3, and E5 are the highest scoring; the tamarisk state tends to increase with extended high flows followed by extended low flows, as well as spring HFEs with an extended low or high flow. - Arrowweed metric.
-Long-term strategies C1and C2 are the highest scoring; the arrowweed state tends to increase with extended high and extended low flows.
+- Native Cover Index: long-term strategies E6 and E3 are the highest scoring; native states tend to increase with growing and non-growing seasons without extended high or low flows. - Native Diversity Index: long-term strategies E4 and B1 are the highest scoring.
+The transition to the Phragmites australis Temperate Herbaceous Vegetation state from the bare sand state in the lower reattachment bar is slowed by growing season extended high flows, reducing diversity, and growing season extended low or high flows contribute to transitions of the Phragmites australis Temperate Herbaceous Vegetation state to other states. - Native/Nonnative Ratio: long-term strategies E6, E3, and E5 are the highest scoring; the tamarisk state tends to increase with extended high flows followed by extended low flows, as well as spring HFEs with an extended low or high flow. - Arrowweed Index: long-term strategies C1 and C2 are the highest scoring; the arrowweed state tends to increase with extended high and extended low flows.